Bispectral Neural Networks: Bispectral Neural Networks

 Concretely, given an input vector $x \in \mathbb{R}^n$, the Bispectral Neural Network module is completely specified by one complex matrix $W \in \mathbb{C}^{n \times n}$, where each row $W_i \in \mathbb{C}^{n}$ plays the role of an irreducible representation.
 This matrix defines the linear transformation:

 If $W$ defines a Fourier transform on $G$, then each element of $z$ is a coefficient on a different irreducible representation of $G$.
-The bispectrum can then be computed from triples of coefficients as:
+The analytical bispectrum can then be computed from triples of coefficients as:

-However, if the group is unknown, then we do not know \textit{a priori} which element in the vector $z$ corresponds to the $(i,j)$\textsuperscript{th} irrep.
+However, if the group is unknown, then we do not know the product structure of the group and thus do not know \textit{a priori} which element in the vector $z$ corresponds to the $(ij)$\textsuperscript{th} irrep.
 Conveniently, for commutative groups, all irreducible representations are in bijection with the group elements.
 That is, each irreducible representation can be uniquely identified with a group element.
-Consequently, the $(i,j)$\textsuperscript{th} representation can obtained from the element-wise multiplication of the $i$\textsuperscript{th} and $j$\textsuperscript{th} irreducible representations.
-Thus, the (conjugated) $(i,j)$\textsuperscript{th} coefficient can be obtained as
+Consequently, the $(ij)$\textsuperscript{th} representation can obtained from the element-wise multiplication of the $i$\textsuperscript{th} and $j$\textsuperscript{th} irreducible representations.
+Thus, the (conjugated) $(ij)$\textsuperscript{th} coefficient can be obtained as

 with $\odot$ indicating the Hadamard (element-wise) product and $^\dagger$ the complex conjugate.
 Plugging this into Equation \ref{eq:bispectrum_z} and expanding the terms, we obtain the Bispectral Network: